Ever wanted to execute a piece of code only if some condition is true? Ever desired of executing a piece of code over and over again, automatically?

 True, then it's a rainy day; otherwise it's not a rainy day.

-Based on this variable, we can output the given string
+Based on the value of this variable, we can output the given string

 "Don't forget the umbrella", using the